Financial Aid Code of Conduct

 6. The College shall not request or accept from any lender any assistance with call center staffing or Financial Aid Office staffing.
 Assistance will be permitted for the following instances:

 - professional development training for financial aid administrators;

 - providing educational counseling materials, financial literacy materials, or debt management materials to borrowers, provided that such materials disclose to borrowers the identification of any lender that assisted in preparing or providing such materials; or

 - staffing services on a short-term, nonrecurring basis to assist the College with financial aid-related functions during emergencies, including State-declared or federally declared natural disasters, federally declared national disasters, and other localized disasters and emergencies identified by the Secretary of Education.

 7. Any employee who is employed in the Financial Aid Office, or who otherwise has responsibilities with respect to education loans or other student financial aid of the College, and who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors, shall be prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission, or group.

 Potential violations of this Code may result in disciplinary action, up to and including dismissal.
-Any questions regarding this Code or a potential violation shall be directed to Beth Violette, Director of Compliance.
+Any questions regarding this Code or a potential violation shall be directed to Nikki Love, Director of Compliance.